Samsonvale, Queensland: History

-The current Samsonvale Rural Fire Brigade facility sits above what was once the center of the Kobble Creek community.
+The current Samsonvale Rural Fire Brigade facility sits above what was once the centre of the Kobble Creek community.

 In 2006, during a drought seeing water levels of Lake Samsonvale falling to unprecedented lows, archeological works were considered by the local council to preserve historic artifacts from flooded homesteads dating back to the 19th Century.
 In 2010 Lake Samsonvale was once again filled to capacity, covering the historical sites and much of the district's best farming land.